Fruit leathers take time to make but are well worth the effort.

 Rub the mixture through a sieve into a bowl; you will probably have between 500-700g of smooth fruit puree.
 Add the honey (about 150g per 700g of puree) and stir thoroughly.

-Spread the fruit mixture out (dividing between the baking sheets) spreading lightly with the back of a spoon, creating a thin, even layer.
+Spread the fruit mixture out (divide equally between the baking sheets), with the back of a spoon, creating a thin, even layer.

-Put the backing sheets in the oven (or dehydrator), do check regularly.
+Put the baking sheets in the oven (or dehydrator), do check regularly.
 The fruit leathers will be ready when they are completely dry to touch and peel off the parchment paper easily.
-This usually takes between 4-8 hrs, depending on the fruit used, your oven etc.
+This usually takes between 4-8 hrs, depending on the fruit you use and your oven etc.